neondatabase/postgresql_anonymizer/docs/anonymous_dumps.md

 ------------------------------------------------------------------------------

-If you don't provide the connection password to `pg_dump_anon` using the `--password` option, you may have to type the password multipe times.To avoid this, you can either [define the $PGPASS variable] or place your password in a [.pgpass] file.
+If you don't provide the connection password to `pg_dump_anon` using the `--password` option, you may have to type the password multiple times.To avoid this, you can either [define the $PGPASS variable] or place your password in a [.pgpass] file.